Asparagus – Best green vegetable full of antioxidantsReading time: 10 min

 Free radicals and oxidative stress can damage cells, but antioxidants can help protect them.

-Asparagus is full of antioxidants and can help us fight against them.
+Asparagus is also full of antioxidants and can help us fight against them.

 Chronic inflammation, aging, and several diseases, including cancer, are influenced by oxidative stress.